 1. Keep the groups as small as possible

-It’s tempting to cram in as many people as your offsite location will hold.
+It’s tempting to cram in as many people as the venue will hold.
 And that’s understandable, especially when you consider all the work that goes into the planning.
 It seems a shame not to include everyone.
 But resist that temptation.

 In my experience, the ideal working group size is 5-10 people.
 With fewer than five, you’re unlikely to get the divergent and diverse thought that makes offsite meetings worthwhile.
 But expand the group past ten, and it’s difficult to have an inclusive conversation.

 When selecting your attendees, consider factors like experience level, job role, and tenure at the company (or on the team).
 Try to assemble a group that has some diversity along those lines.
-It can even be worth considering including someone from “outside the team”, as well.
+It can even be worth considering including employees from other areas of the business, as well.
 If your offsite is all about brand strategy, for example, a member of the customer service team might bring in a fresh and valuable perspective.

-Regardless of the total headcount, it’s a good idea to split into smaller working groups of 3-4 for some activities and come back together as a group to discus the results.
+Regardless of the total headcount, it’s a good idea to split into smaller working groups of 3-4 for some part of the agenda and come back together as a group to discuss the results.
 Have each group iterate on separate work streams and demo their progress back to the other teams regularly to get their feedback and input.

 2. Make sure each participant is invested and engaged

 It’s not enough to get everyone excited a week in advance, then put engagement on the back burner until it’s time to send out the post-offsite feedback surveys.
-A great facilitator nurtures engagement the whole way through.
+A great facilitator nurtures engagement before, during, and after the event.

-Prior to the offsite, check in with each participant individually to find out what they want to get out of the day.
+Prior to the offsite, plan to check in with each participant individually to find out what they want to get out of the day.
 Review the agenda with them, and note the activities that are aligned with their goals.
 Maybe even look for a way they can play a lead role in those sessions.
-The check-in should be quick (both for their sake, and yours) – a desk side chat of 5-10 minutes should be enough.
+The check-in should be quick (both for their sake, and yours) – a desk-side chat of 5-10 minutes should be enough.

 3. Establish the social contract a-fresh

 If your offsite agenda includes breakfast, I recommend using that time to do some informal social contract setting as a group.
-I like to do an abbreviated version of the rules of engagement exercise we program managers often use with our teams at the office.
+I like to do an abbreviated version of the rules of engagement exercise from the Atlassian Team Playbook.
 Everyone gets a chance to suggest a cultural norm for the day – leave laptops closed, make your comments brief so everyone gets a chance to speak, bad puns are encouraged, etc. – then you decide collectively which norms you’ll adopt.

-Use this moment to clarify your role as the facilitator, too.
-Remind the group that your job is to keep the discussion focused and productive.
+Use this moment to clarify your role, too.
+Remind the group that your job is to keep the discussion centered and productive.
 You’ll be asking tough questions.
 Tabling off-topic ideas.
 Drawing people in and (respectfully) cutting people off as the situation requires.

 These can be uncomfortable steps, even for seasoned meeting facilitators.
 But establishing them as part of the social contract upfront provides a little confidence boost.